PeanutButterBear/gap_jumper/README.md

 Author: flaredJaguar
 Date: February 29th somehow

-Working on interfaces like GameObjects implementing isSolid/isMoving/isDanger , to standardize objects for collision detection
+Working on interfaces like for game_objs , to standardize objects for collision detection

 to do

 3/8    Get Printing again

-X   Add collision/hit detection
+3/14   Add collision/hit detection

 X   Work on movement (keyPressed for longer = higher jump, speed ramp over time, etc)